andreaselia/laravel-api-to-postman/README.md

 php artisan export:postman
 ```

 You can also supply the `--structured` option to nest the routes into folders based on their name, or `--bearer` to create a bearer authorization token which can be managed in a single place within variables.

-The output Postman collection will have a `base_url` variable set by default for ease of use.
+For `--bearer` and `--base-url` you can specify a value or leave them empty by default.

 ## Contributing